ISLA SOLEDAD - LAHUY ISLAND, CARAMOAN, CAMARINES SUR, PHILIPPINES

 Distance: 22 Km

-Unfortunately, there is no regular boat passenger trip coming to this point, so you need to rent a boat from Bikal Port.
+Travel Time: 1 hour & 15 minutes during low tide and 1⅟2 hours or more during high tide.
+Unfortunately, no regular boat passenger trip is coming to this point, so you need to rent a boat from Bikal Port.

 Boat Rental Cost